Use the BlueXP platform REST APIs

 This header contains the Connector ID for API calls that require it.

-4. Issue the REST API call
+4. Issue a REST API call